-An effective energy management and conservation strategy is an integral component of the Climate Action Plan, as decreasing or eliminating energy consumption is the most direct method of reducing the University’s carbon footprint.
-Over 86 percent of carbon produced by Penn is from building energy usage.
+An effective energy management and conservation strategy remains an integral component of Penn's Climate Action Plan 2.0, as decreasing or eliminating energy consumption is the most direct method of reducing the University’s carbon footprint.

 One of the world’s most attractive urban campuses, Penn is home to significant achievements in planning, landscape design, and architecture.
 The award-winning Penn Connects campus development plan is steering Penn’s commitment to a healthy built environment.